usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-testing.md

     /home/public/cs212/project GithubUsername v#.#.#
     ```

     Replace `GithubUsername` with your Github username (not your USF/CS username), and `v#.#.#` with your release number.
 The script will output which tests you passed or failed.
-If all of the tests passed, you are ready for project verification and code review!
-If not, you can view a detailed report of what went wrong in your home directory.
+If all of the tests passed, you will get functionality credit for your project.
+If not, re-run the test using the `-debug` flag to save the exception output and ask for help on Piazza.

     For example, running the command `project sjengle v1.0.0` will fetch the `v1.0.0` release from the `project-sjengle` repository, and run the `Project1Test.java` test suite.